A “First-Timer’s” survival guide.

 2. Pace Yourself

 The meeting has a packed schedule.
-You will probably find something interesting and useful from 8:30 until 20.00 hrs each day – but we would not necessarily recommend to do so!
+You will probably find something interesting and useful from 8.30 until 20.00 hrs each day – but we would not necessarily recommend to do so!
 You will get saturated pretty quickly and by Monday or Tuesday, your ability to absorb useful information will be severely diminished.
-Again, prioritise what is the most important.
+Again, prioritise what is the most important to see live and what can be viewed on demand at a later stage.
+All sessions will be available online until 2 weeks after the conference, Educational Sessions and selected plenaries will then migrate to ESHG’s Youtube Channel.

 3. Parallel Events

 When you attend a session (educational or scientific), you might find that not all of the session is relevant or interesting to you, or you might have spotted a talk in another parallel session room that you’d like to see.
-It is completely okay to leave one session and join another (but etiquette dictates that you wait for the end of a talk to leave / join the audience).
-Also note that a number of sessions (all Educational Sessions and selected Plenary Sessions and Symposia) are available as on-demand video after the conference (see list further below).
+It is completely easy to leave one online session and join another.
+Also note that al sessions are available as on-demand video until 2 weeks after the conference, Educational Sessions and selected plenaries will then migrate to ESHG’s Youtube Channel.

 5. Ask Questions